GyulyVGC/sniffnet/README.md

 ### Report header

-The first section of the textual report contains an header summarizing different useful informations.
+The first section of the textual report contains a header summarizing different useful information.

 ![Screenshot](./img/report_part_1.png)

-First of all, it specifies the name of the network adapter analyzed during the sniffing process.
+First, it specifies the name of the network adapter analyzed during the sniffing process.

 Then there is a detail about the initial timestamp of the sniffing process, the last timestamp in which the report was updated, the frequency of updates and the number of times the report was updated (re-written from scratch with updated data).